khorcarol/skyspy/README.md

 This will build the project and install it on your connected device or emulator.

-## Usage

-1. [Usage Step 1: Provide a brief overview of how to use the project, such as user registration, logging in, or main functionalities.]

-2. [Usage Step 2: If the project has multiple use cases, provide additional usage instructions here.]

 ## Contributing

 We welcome contributions to SkySpy.
 If you would like to contribute to the development or report issues, please follow these guidelines: